Best list ยท AI Writing Assistants

 From $59/mo

 Jasper is the AI writing tool with the strongest enterprise positioning in 2026, and it is the only tool in this list that has bought serious adoption inside Fortune 500 marketing teams.
 We tested the Pro plan at $69/mo and it is materially stronger than GravityWrite or Rytr on brand voice training, team collaboration, and the campaign workflow that lets you generate aligned ads, emails, and landing pages from one brief.
 The price (Creator at $39/mo, Pro at $69/mo) is the issue for solopreneurs - if you are not a team of 3+ marketers, you are paying for collaboration features you will not use.
 Jasper's affiliate program is 25% recurring (30% after 100 conversions) via FirstPromoter, payout pending.
-For an in-depth review see our [Jasper review](/tools/jasper) and the [10 best Jasper alternatives](/alternatives/jasper) if you decide it is too expensive.
+For an in-depth comparison see 10 best Jasper alternatives if you decide it is too expensive.

 Pros